Feb. 10, 2026 3p; Edited on 2-11 for clarity

 The first officers arrived to find Cooper lying in the street near death.
 The 19 year-old was sitting on the sidewalk.

 Police arrested the defendants in a nearby apartment and found four guns.
-Also recovered were fake bills that the 15 year-old would-be gun buyer apparently had passed to Cumberland in an attempt to rob him of the gun.
+Also recovered were fake bills that the 15 year-old apparently had passed to Cumberland in an attempt to rob him of the gun.

 In court Tuesday, bond for Cumberland was set at $1 million while a $2 million bail was set for Ayala who was out on bond awaiting trial for another offense.
 Charges include Intentional 1st Degree Homicide, attempted homicide, robbery and battery.